 Exploration scenarios utilize a map divided into regions.
 Obstacles frequently block progress between regions until defeated.
 Most maps are not revealed at the beginning of the scenario, but PCs traveling through familiar territory may have the regions drawn at the start, possibly even with expected Obstacles placed.

 Compared to combat, exploration scenarios are at a much higher level of abstraction and a lower level of detail.
-Rounds can range from a few minutes to an hour or so of time in the game world.
+Rounds can range from a few minutes to an hour or even a day of time in the game world.
 In the most zoomed-in scenarios, a single region is typically the size of an entire map in combat.
-Zoomed-out maps could model an entire day's worth of travel.
+Zoomed-out maps could model a week's worth of travel across the world.

 For more information, see Player's Guide Chapter 5: Exploration.